JamesLeonDufour/kobo-project-metadata/README.md

 # kobo-project-metadata

-This project fetches metadata of all projects from a project views given to specific users and exports it to an Excel file.
+This project fetches all the metadata accessible with a project views given to specific users and exports it to an Excel file.

 ### Files